 In training academy programs, students learn how to supervise inmates, prepare reports, secure jails, release inmates and apply correctional law.
 Aspiring correctional officers also learn self-defense tactics and the safe use of firearms.
 In some cases, these programs prepare trainees for state certification or licensure exams.

-- Research the job market.
-Potential jailers or correctional officers should look into the educational requirements set forth by government agencies and private companies.
-While some agencies hire applicants with a high school diploma and train them on the job, others prefer some college courses or a degree.
+After training is complete, prospective correction officers are ready to enter the job field.
+Utilizing the human resources department of correctional officers academy, canvassing online job markets, and checking the websites of prisons are the best means to find prospective openings.
+Potential jailers or correctional officers should look into the educational requirements set forth by government agencies and private companies, then apply to the appropriate openings.
+While some agencies hire applicants with a high school diploma and train them on the job, others prefer some additional courses or a college degree.

 While certification isn't always required, it can help jailers stand out and may lead to career advancement.
 A few organizations offer professional credentials, including the American Correctional Association (ACA).
 In order to earn the ACA's Certified Corrections Officer designation, applicants need to have a high school diploma or GED and one year of work experience prior to taking the exam.